martinmcbride/generativepy/README.md

 ## Usage

-generativepy is a library, not an application.
-It provides useful functions that allow you to create images and videos by writing simple Python scripts.
+generativepy is a library rather an application.
+It provides useful functions and example code that allow you to create images and videos by writing simple Python scripts.

 The library uses [pycairo](https://pycairo.readthedocs.io/en/latest/index.html) for drawing graphics.